There are so many problems with the way that Diabetes is being handled by the medical profession. Let me explain.

-Michelle told me about a diet plan she downloaded off a popular site.
+She told me about a diet plan she downloaded off a popular site.
 I know the site.
-It is a site dedicated to living with diabetes complete with ads from big pharma, speciality dietetic food companies and injectable providers.
+It is a site dedicated to living with diabetes.
+It’s complete with ads from big pharma, speciality dietetic food companies, injectable providers and diabetes supplies.

 This is NOT a prevention site by any means…it is a site designed to keep you living with diabetes and to sell products…not solve problems.

 While the medical world will never say diabetes is a curable disease, there is lots of evidence to show that people can reverse their levels to “non diabetes levels” and be classified as “pre-diabetes”.

-The earlier you are diagnosed and the faster you react by changing your lifestyle, the more success you can have at getting to “pre-diabetes” levels.
+The earlier you’re diagnosed and the faster you react by changing your lifestyle, the more success you’ll have returning to “pre-diabetes” levels.